IssaKamara958/portfeuil_3D/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/7a1a3fb1-1f89-4e09-a687-47317fabe653) and click on Share -> Publish.
+Simply open [firebase studio & Gemini](https://lovable.dev/projects/7a1a3fb1-1f89-4e09-a687-47317fabe653) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my firebase studio & Gemini project?

 Yes, you can!